-Each brake assembly consists of two, three, four or five molded or carrier ring friction discs fitted over a splined hub attached to and driven by a motor shaft.
+Each brake assembly consists of three or four molded friction discs fitted over a splined hub attached to and driven by a motor shaft.
 The friction discs are located alternately between an endplate, stationary disc(s) and a pressure plate.
 The stationary disc(s) and pressure plate are restrained from rotating through splines in the endplate.
 A solenoid, lever system, and a pressure spring are located on a support plate.
 A fitted housing, attached to the endplate, encloses the working parts.